istaari/Leetcode/DSA_NOTES.md

 - [Remove All Adjacent Duplicates in String II](https://leetcode.com/problems/remove-all-adjacent-duplicates-in-string-ii/) -  Use a stack to remove adjacent duplicates in a string when they occur \( k \) times consecutively.

+   - `Solution 1` : Use Two Stack one to store Cumulative frequency and one to store character, when TOP is K, then pop the K times from both the stack
+   - `Solution 2` : Use pair to store the char and total frequency, when count of TOP is K, then pop from stack

 - [Asteroid Collision](https://leetcode.com/problems/asteroid-collision/) - Simulate collisions between asteroids using stack mechanics.

-  - Push and pop into stack based on conditions
+  - Asteroid Collision happens when `stack.peek() > 0 && asteroid[i] < 0`

 - [Remove K Digits](https://leetcode.com/problems/remove-k-digits/) - Simulate the removal of digits to achieve the smallest possible number using a monotonic stack.

-  - Push and pop into stack based on conditions

 - [Car Fleet](https://leetcode.com/problems/car-fleet/) - Simulate car fleets merging using a stack based on their speeds and positions.